apple/swift-log/Sources/Logging/Docs.docc/Proposals/SLG-0004-metadata-value-attributes.md

         /// ```swift
         /// let attrs: MetadataValueAttributes = [Sensitivity.sensitive, ValueType.int64]
         /// ```
-        public init(arrayLiteral elements: any MetadataAttributeKey...)
+        public init(arrayLiteral elements: any Attribute...)

-        /// Get or set a custom attribute by its key type.
+        /// Get or set a custom attribute by its type.
         ///
-        /// - Parameter key: The metatype of the attribute key to access.
+        /// - Parameter attribute: The metatype of the attribute to access.
-        /// - Returns: The attribute value, or `nil` if not set. public subscript<Key: MetadataAttributeKey>(key: Key.Type) -> Key? { get set }
+        /// - Returns: The attribute value, or `nil` if not set. public subscript<Attr: Attribute>(attribute: Attr.Type) -> Attr? { get set }
     }
 }
 ```